fac-members/fac-slides/src/slides/how-websites-work.md

 ---

-The Web is has two fundamental parts:
+The Web has two fundamental parts:

 1. **HyperText**
    A format for documents that can link to each other (i.e. `.html`)